Ozark-Connect/unifi-perf-tweaks/docs/sfp-sgmiiplus.md

 ### This is for the 2nd SFP+ port only

-This module targets uniphy1 = eth6 = Port 7, the 2nd SFP+ port on the UCG-Fiber / UXG-Fiber.
+This module targets uniphy1 = eth6 = physical Port 7, the 2nd SFP+ port on the UCG-Fiber / UXG-Fiber.
 It does not touch the 1st SFP+ port (uniphy0).

 ### Port bitmap exclusion

-The module removes port 5 (eth6) from the SSDK's polling loop port bitmap.
+The module removes "port 5" (eth6, physically labeled Port 7) from the SSDK's polling loop port bitmap.
 This is a runtime-only change to a value in kernel memory -- it persists as long as the module is loaded and is restored on unload.
 The polling loop continues managing all other ports (LAN and eth5 SFP+ trunk) for link state, speed/duplex sync, and flow control.

 The bitmap exclusion is necessary because the loop reads link speed from a PPE hardware register that always reports 1000M for SGMII+ links (the SGMII in-band protocol has no 2.5G speed code).
 If the loop managed our port, it would force the MAC to 1G on every link-up event, creating a MAC/SerDes speed mismatch that kills the data path.